 Do you remember voting in the last local elections in November 2014?
 What I remember most from that time is recovering from a drawn out, demoralizing fight with Christy Clark’s government throughout that spring and summer.
 I remember weeks of eating my lunch while sitting on the sidewalk outside our school when we were locked out of our classrooms, separated from our students, and docked 10% of our salary daily.

-Do you remember the Surrey School Board of Trustees calling upon the government to bargain fairly and ensure enough finding to address the needs in our schools?
+Do you remember the Surrey School Board of Trustees calling upon the government to bargain fairly and ensure enough funding to address the needs in our schools?

 The trustees who comprised the school board during our job action had been elected in 2011, when only 23% of eligible voters in Surrey turned out.
 They were elected with the support of between 6% – 13% of eligible voters.